 - What is your height and weight?

-After a stroke, many life insurance companies may rate you and some will also charge an extra premium for up to 4 years from the date of recovery in addition to the “rating”.
-The “extra premium” can vary greatly from company to company and it’s possible that an insurance company may not charge an extra premium if you have no residual affects from the stroke and if your health is good otherwise.
+After a stroke, many life insurance companies may rate you, and some will also charge an extra premium for up to four years from the date of recovery in addition to the “rating.”
+The “extra premium” can vary greatly from company to company, and it’s possible that an insurance company may not charge an extra premium if you have no residual affects from the stroke and your health is good otherwise.

 The life insurance offers after a TIA will usually be a lot better than if you’ve had a full blown stroke.

-What I do is compile an email with answers and details to the above questions and I email underwriters at every quality insurance company.
+What I do is compile an email with answers and details to the previous questions, and I email underwriters at every quality insurance company.

-I also like to find out any positive changes you’ve made in your diet, exercise and lifestyle to help you maintain good future health so that I can relay this information to all of the underwriters as letting them know that you are being proactive about maintaining good health can be that little push I need to get that best offer possible!!
+I also like to find out any positive changes you’ve made in your diet, exercise, and lifestyle to help you maintain good future health.
+I can relay this information to all of the underwriters to let them know you are being proactive about maintaining good health, which can be that little push I need to get that best offer possible!

 After I get all tentative offers, I’d present you with the best ones to see if you’d like to apply for any of them.

-Click the link above for an accurate quote or call or email me if I can help you.
-1-800-380-3533 is the phone # and ask for G3 or email me at firstname.lastname@example.org.
+Click the link above for an accurate quote.
+You can also call and ask for G3 (me) at 1-800-380-3533 or email me at firstname.lastname@example.org.